 3 judge bench to hear Centre's plea against SC's Dalit Atrocities Act order

-New Delhi, Sep 13: The Supreme Court on Friday referred to a three judge bench the Centre's petition seeking review of its March 20, 2018 judgement which had virtually diluted provisions of arrest under the SC/ST Act.
+New Delhi, Sep 13: The Supreme Court on Friday referred to a three-judge bench the Centre's petition seeking review of its March 20, 2018 judgement which had virtually diluted provisions of arrest under the SC/ST Act.

 "Place the matter before three-judge bench next week," a two-judge bench of justices Arun Mishra and UU Lalit said today.